Generic selectors

 Club Nickname: The Bluebirds

-Year Ground Opened: 1919
+Year Opened: 1919

 Undersoil Heating: No

-Home Kit: All Blue
+Home Kit: Blue with White and Black trim

 Opposite is a strange affair.
 A small covered standing area runs down the complete length of the pitch.
-It is comprised of a number of joining sections that descend as the pitch slopes downwards towards the Bristol Road End.
-It also a fair number of supporting pillars running across the front of it.
+It is comprised of several joining sections that descend as the pitch slopes downwards towards the Bristol Road End.
+It also has a fair number of supporting pillars running across the front of it.
 The small team dugouts are located on this side, which is unusual considering the Main Stand and team dressing rooms are located on the other side of the pitch.
 At the Bristol Road End is a small prefabricated covered terrace which is only a few steps high.
-At the opposite end is a small open concrete terrace which comprises of three steps and is set back a little from the playing action.
-Beyond one corner of the ground can be seen a large white dome, which a multi-sport indoor facility.
+At the opposite end is a small open concrete terrace which comprises three steps and is set back a little from the playing action.
+Beyond one corner of the ground can be seen a large white dome, which is a multi-sport indoor facility.
 The ground has a set of eight floodlight pylons, four of which run down each side.

 Welcome To Hardenhuish Park SignNormally games are not segregated at Hardenhuish Park.
 In the rare event that they are, then away fans are housed in the open terraced end.
 Around 450 fans can be accommodated in this area.
 If fans are not segregated then you can access the Blues Bar and Club Catering by the Main Stand.
 Food on offer includes; Double Cheeseburgers (£4), Cheeseburgers (£3), Double Burgers (£3.50), Burgers (£2.50), Hot Dogs (£3), Chips (£2), Sausage & Chips (£4.50) and Chip Butties (£2.50).
 Normally a relaxed and enjoyable day out.

 Leave the M4 at Junction 17 and take the A350 towards Chippenham.
 After around two and a half miles you will reach a roundabout (where there is a services area on one side).
 Take the first exit at the roundabout onto the B4158 towards the town centre.
-At the next traffic lights turn right onto Hardenhuish :Lane.
-At the bottom of Hardenhuish Lane you will reach a double mini roundabout, where at the first roundabout you take the first exit onto Bristol Road (signposted Town Centre).After a quarter of a mile you will reach a small car park on your left (look out for the blue Chippenham Town FC welcome sign).
-Just after the car park there is the entrance road to the Sports and Football Club.

 There is no car parking available at the Club itself.
 There is the small car park which is mentioned above, that is free, otherwise street parking.

-Chippenham Railway Station is located around three quarters a mile away from Hardenhuish Park and takes about 15 minutes to walk.
-The station is served by trains from London Paddington, Bristol Temple Meads, Southampton and Cheltenham Spa.
-Exit the platform using the tall uncovered steps at the far end of the station.
-Turn right at the top, cross the lines and as you go down the steps leaving the station, you need to walk straight ahead into Union Road.
-At the end of this road turn left into New Road, and with the railway bridge on your left, cross New Road at the traffic lights.
-Once you've crossed the road you go straight on (the A 420 signposted Bristol East.).
+Once you’ve crossed the road you go straight on (the A 420 signposted Bristol East.).
 Keep straight on this road for around half a mile and shortly after it becomes Bristol Road, you will reach the ground entrance road on your right (look out for a small car park and Chippenham Sports/Football Club welcome signs at the entrance).

 Official Matchday Programme: £2